Merrell MQM Flex 2 Low - Women's Review

 Comfort

 Comfort in a hiking shoe is paramount, and the MQM Flex provides a good amount of cushion underfoot, particularly in the heel.
-The fabric is soft and flexible and the shoes do not require any breaking in to be comfortable.
-They are also quite breathable which would make them a great choice for summer hiking.
+The fabric is soft and flexible, and the shoes do not require any breaking in to be comfortable.
+They are also breathable, making them a great choice for summer hiking.

 Lightweight hiking shoes typically don't offer as much stability or support.
-If you aren't carrying a lot of weight or heading out on multi-day treks, then this might not be an issue.
-We found that the MQM Flex, though cushioned, does not have much rigidity anywhere in the upper or sole to provide the protection or support that is needed for technical terrain where the surface may be uneven or rocky.
-Long hikes left us with very tired feet.
-Shoes that are just a little bit heavier are significantly more stable and allow for longer adventures in more varied terrain.
+This might not be an issue if you aren't carrying a lot of weight or heading out on multi-day treks.
+We found that the MQM Flex, though cushioned, does not have much rigidity anywhere in the upper or sole to provide the protection or support needed for technical terrain where the surface may be uneven or rocky.
+Long hikes left us with tired feet.
+Shoes that are slightly heavier are significantly more stable and allow for longer adventures in more varied terrain.

 Traction

-With decently deep lugs and sticky Quantum Grip rubber, we were pleased with the traction on the MQM Flex.
-The lugs held onto looser surfaces well and the rubber was grippy on rock slabs.
+With decently deep lugs and sticky Quantum Grip rubber, we were pleased with the MQM Flextraction.
+The lugs held , hiking on looser surfaces well, and the rubber was grippy on rock slabs.

 Weight

 At 1.22 pounds for a pair, the MQM Flex is a very lightweight hiking shoe.
-The tradeoff here is a lack of support and waterproofness that would make it appropriate for longer hikes in unpredictable weather, or when more weight is being carried.
-For light and fast hikes in dry weather, however, these shoes would fit the bill.
+The tradeoff here is a lack of support and waterproofness that would make it appropriate for longer hikes in unpredictable weather or when more weight is being carried.
+However, these shoes would fit the bill for light and fast hikes in dry weather.

 Water Resistance